Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6600 should be a bit faster than the GeForce GTX 580 in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 6600 should be 19% quicker than the GeForce GTX 580 in general, due to its higher bandwidth. (explain)

-Texel RateThe Radeon RX 6600 is quite a bit (more or less 269%) faster with regards to anisotropic filtering than the GeForce GTX 580. (explain)
+Texel RateThe Radeon RX 6600 will be much (more or less 269%) faster with regards to texture filtering than the GeForce GTX 580. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6600 is superior to the GeForce GTX 580, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6600 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison